dynamicexpresso/DynamicExpresso/README.md

 	Assert.AreEqual(30, interpreter.Eval("x + y", parameters));

-Parameters can be primitive value types or custom complex types.
-You can parse an expression once and invoke it multiple times with different values:
+Parameters can be primitive types or custom types.
+You can parse an expression once and invoke it multiple times with different parameter values:

     var target = new Interpreter();